nullpo-head/Out-of-the-Box-CodeServer/README.md

 4. **(Optional)** Automatic Deallocation of Your VM (Azure is only supporeted)

-   Azure VM is only supported right now because I'm an Azure user.
-Any PRs to support other clouds are welcome.

    If you enable automatic deallocation of your VM, rewrite `HEARTBEATS_ACTION` so that it corresponds to your VM.